 Let us assume that your website has 20 products and related pages, a blog and standard pages about the organization.
 In addition to this, there are some technical functionalities built within the site.
 The site may also have campaign banners and content from the HR team promoting company initiatives.

 Each page identified within a function should be assigned to the functional head to ratify its content.
 If there are hundreds of products, the ratification group will have to be expanded.
 While the marketing team would be in charge of the blog pages, the HR in the company will be responsible for showcasing the latest updates from the organization.
-The performance marketing team will be the best to evaluate which campaign banners will show.
+The performance content marketing services team will be the best to evaluate which campaign banners will show.

-Democratizing the responsibility of the content now gives both SEO and Content mangers better ways to handle constantly evolving content.
+Democratizing the responsibility of the content now gives both SEO content and Content mangers better ways to handle constantly evolving content.

 Make yourself unique